Why Add a Search Box to Your Website?

 Natural Language Processing

-One of the best ways to use error tolerance, as well as make it simple for customers to find what they're looking for, is to incorporate natural language processing into search.
+One of the best ways to use error tolerance, as well as make it simple for customers to find what they're looking for, is to incorporate natural language processing.
 Customers aren't frequently aware of the keywords SEO specialists use to label web pages when they have queries or want to browse for something.
 Everyone is accustomed to relying on Google's capacity to comprehend natural language and would prefer to type their search in the same way they would speak it to a friend.

 Suggested Results

 Including suggested results before a user completes typing in their query is another technique to assist them in finding what they need.
 This works best with product pages because you can have specific images appear underneath the search box for customers to click on to go straight to the product, saving them time.
-Just make sure that your pages are indexed properly for search as well.

 Clients get a feeling of direction in their query and an indication as to whether you offer the product or service they're seeking when you include a drop-down menu of options depending on what they've previously typed in, with or without photographs.
 They'll find what they're looking for and click on it with a nice drop-down menu, bypassing the search results page completely.